susji/lilmon/README.md

 ## Why does it exist?

 I needed a small monitoring tool for my own use.
+I use it to monitor individual UNIX-like hosts.
+I'm looking at parameters like available diskspace, CPU load, network traffic, temperatures, connection quality and so on.
+There are very good and professional tools for this purpose, but I wanted something small and simple that requires very little setup.

 ## What does it do?